Here, we assess when it may be appropriate to apply for a fiancé visa and the requirements to be met.

 In support of the application, we provided details of Paul’s uncle’s status in the UK, and details of his property and ability to accommodate Paul at his home.

-After the marriage or civil partnership, paragraph 290 (v) of the Immigration Rules requires the couple must have adequate accommodation, including for any dependants, without recourse to public funds, which they own or occupy exclusively.
+After the marriage or civil partnership, the Immigration Rules require the couple must have adequate accommodation, including for any dependants, without recourse to public funds, which they own or occupy exclusively.

 To comply with this requirement, evidence of Rita’s ownership of her London property was submitted.